Functional Horseshoe Priors for Subspace Shrinkage: Conclusion

+The fHS prior imposes shrinkage on the shape of the function rather than shrinking or selecting certain basis coefficients.
+Hence, its scope of applicability is broad and it can be applied whenever a distance function to the null subspace can be formulated.
+In contrast, standard selection/shrinkage priors need an explicit parameterization of the null space in terms of zero constraints on specific parameters/coefficients.

+Like other nonparametric procedures, it is important to choose an appropriate value of the hyperparameters of the fHS prior ($k_n$ for the B-spline basis and $b$ for the hyperprior on $\omega$).
+In the real and simulated examples considered here, we used multiple hyperparameters, $k_n \in \{5,8,11,35\}$ and $b = \exp(-k_n\log n /B)$ with $B \in \{10, 4, 2\}$, and compared the results with the different choice of the hyperparameters.
+More formal criterion to choose $k_n$ or $b$ might also be considered, and investigation of such criterion remains an active area of research.

-where $l(Y\mid F)$ is the logarithm of a nonparametric likelihood function and $p_\lambda$ is the penalty term.
-In constrast to other penalized likelihood, this form of penalty allows shrinkage towards the space spanned by a projection matrix $Q_0$, rather than simply a zero function.
+The novel shrinkage term contained in the proposed prior, $F^\T\IP F$, can be naturally applied to a new class of penalized likelihood methods having a general form expressible as $ - l(Y\mid F) + p_{\lambda}\big( F^\T\IP F \big)$, where $l(Y\mid F)$ is the logarithm of a likelihood function and $p_\lambda$ is the penalty function.
+In contrast to other penalized likelihood methods, this form of penalty allows shrinkage towards the space spanned by a projection matrix $Q_0$, rather than simply a zero function.